DataDog/documentation/content/en/logs/workspace/_index.md

 {{< /callout >}}

 ## Overview
-During an incident investigation, you might need to run complex queries to analyze your logs, such as combining attributes from multiple log sources or transforming and manipulating log data.
-Use Logs Workspace for:
+During an incident investigation, you might need to run complex queries, such as combining attributes from multiple log sources or transforming log data, to analyze your logs.
+Use Logs Workspace to run queries to:

-- Correlating multiple data sources
+- Correlate multiple data sources
-- Aggregating multiple levels of data
+- Aggregate multiple levels of data
-- Joining data using SQL
+- Join data using SQL
-- Extracting data or add a calculated field at query time
+- Extract data or add a calculated field at query time

-You can also visualize your transformed datasets.
+You can also add visualizations for your transformed datasets.

 ## Create a workspace and add a data source